State Tomography¶

 Imperfect SPS¶

 It is also possible to include the error sources from the emulator to view how these change fidelity.
-Below, the SamplerExperiment is initalised to include a single photon source with indistinguishability of 95% and purity of 99%.
+Below, the single photon source is modified to have indistinguishability of 95% and purity of 99%.

 [19]: